magnetikonline/sass-boilerplate/README.md

 Note:
 - The width argument passed to `retinaImage()` is optional, will default to 100% (`background-size: 100%`) if not given.
 - This is typically what you want if the background image is to span the full width of the element, allowing the browser to determine the natural scaled height (matching the aspect ratio).
-- Providing a specific width I find is (usually) only needed for CSS spriting tasks.
+- Providing a specific width is (typically) only needed for CSS spriting tasks.

-Also included is a `retinaOnly()` mixin for adding any arbitrary CSS style rules:
+Also included is `retinaOnly()` for arbitrary CSS style rules:
 ```scss
 @import 'retina';